 The good thing is... with our center that is OK!
 We work to accommodate working parents schedules!

 Varied schedules are assessed a $5.00 weekly varied schedule fee.
-Schedules changes are due in the payment/comment box in the lobby by Wednesday every week.
+Schedules changes are due in the payment/comment box in the lobby one week before the change needs to take place.
+Ex. change is needed for the week of Monday the 11th, then changes need to be turned in by Friday the 1st.
 If we do not have a schedule turned in, we can not guarantee days or times needed will be available.
 We can not accept schedule changes on the weekend.
 We can only accept schedule changes within the same week, if there is availability based on staffing and ratios.

 Are there separate rooms for the children?